fracarb/poorly-dice/README.md

 **A poor man version of anydice for dice rolling probabilities in MATLAB/OCTAVE.**

-The `poorly_dice` function simulates dice rolls and calculates various statistics of the distribution of results.
-It is designed to accept input in specific formats and generate representative graphs of the distribution.
+The `poorly_dice` function simulates dice rolls and calculates various statistics related to the dice roll distribution.
+It is designed to accept input in specific formats and generate representative graphs depicting the distribution.

 ## Function